signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 Status should show as enabled & running.

-Once your node syncs past epoch 208(shelley era) you can use gLiveView.sh to monitor.
+Once your node syncs past epoch 208(shelley era) you can use gLiveView.sh to monitor your sync progress.

 {% hint style="danger" %}
-It can take up to an hour for cardano-node to sync to the tip of the chain.
+It can take over an hour for cardano-node to sync to the tip of the chain.
 Use ./gliveView.sh, htop and log outputs to view process.
 Be patient it will come up.
 {% endhint %}

 ```bash